What is a FWFP and do I need one?

-What is a freshwater farm plan?
+What is a freshwater farm plan (FWFP)?

 Freshwater farms plans are a form of farmer-led risk management tool.